jerryq0101/csgo-mkt-may/README.md

 ## The Backend : Creating the script and setting up MongoDB & AWS
 Notes: Install Node.js

 To have a meaningful dashboard, I needed data.
-So I used someone else's items data [SteamAPI](https://steamapis.com/) (don't roast me for this, need to learn how to make a scraper)
+So I used someone else's items data [SteamAPI](https://steamapis.com/) (don't roast me for this, I need to learn later on how to make a scraper)

 ### Query Script (NOTE, Script is not currently active, MONGO too expensive)

-I made a script to query the api, take the csgo item data, and shove it into MongoDB. (`data_scripts.js`)
+I made a script to query the SteamAPI, take the CSGO item data, and shove it into MongoDB. (`data_scripts.js`)

 In `data_scripts.js` I combined the functionality of updating and getting data together, meaning that this script works to initially get data, and then update data periodically on the EC2 instance.

-The driver function `async function fetchData()` loops through through  each item name stored locally in `items_list.json`:
+The driver function `async function fetchData()` loops through each item name stored locally in `items_list.json`:

-* If item alreaddy exists -> checks if item prices are old* <br /> (yes) -> updates item prices via a new query to SteamAPI <br/>
+* If item already exists -> checks if item prices are old* <br /> (yes) -> updates item prices via a new query to SteamAPI <br/>
 (no) -> doesn't do anything
-* If Item doesn't alreay exist -> Add the obj to MongoDB
+* If Item doesn't already exist -> Add the object to MongoDB

 MongoDB Notes:
 * Initial DB Connection in NodeJS needs to be setup according to [this](https://www.mongodb.com/docs/drivers/node/current/quick-start/connect-to-mongodb/) (`async function setup()`)